2024–25 Leyton Orient F.C. season

 The 2024–25 season is the 126th season in the history of Leyton Orient Football Club and their second consecutive season in League One.
 The club are participating in League One, and also competed in the FA Cup, the EFL Cup, and the EFL Trophy.

+Kit

+Puma Continued as Kit Suppliers with financial entity Eastdil Secured. being front of shirt sponsor.